Myoblast city

-Myoblast city (Mbc) is the Drosophila melanogaster ortholog of the mammalian protein Dock180.
-Mutant mbc embryos exhibit defects in dorsal closure, cytoskeletal organization, myogenesis, and neural development.
+Myoblast city (Mbc) is a guanine nucleotide exchange factor (GEF)–like protein in the fruit fly Drosophila melanogaster and is the ortholog of the mammalian Dock180 protein.
+Mbc activates the small GTPase Rac1 to regulate actin cytoskeleton remodeling during development.
+The gene was first identified through deletion mapping on the right arm of chromosome 3, where multiple lethal recessive alleles revealed its essential developmental role.
+Mbc is required for several morphogenetic processes, including myoblast fusion, dorsal closure, and axon guidance, and embryos lacking functional Mbc display severe defects in muscle formation and epithelial morphogenesis.
+Mutated mbc embryos exhibit defects particularly in dorsal closure, cytoskeletal organization, myogenesis, and neural development.

 Discovery

-The Myoblast city locus was identified by deletion mapping, using this technique researchers were able to isolate the location of the gene on the right arm of the third chromosome.
+The Myoblast city locus was identified by deletion mapping; using this technique, researchers were able to isolate the location of the gene on the right arm of the third chromosome.
 During the process four recessive alleles of Mbc were found; mbc^{c1}, mbc^{c2}, mbc^{c3}, mbc^{s4}, all of which are lethal and the D. melanogaster embryos fail to hatch.

-During the first 9-10 hours of development, embryos with the mutant Mbc alleles show the same myosin expression as wild-type embryos.
+During the first 9–10 hours of development, embryos with the mutant Mbc alleles show the same myosin expression as wild-type embryos.
 However, at about the 11th hour, most myoblasts fail to fuse.
 As development progresses, some myoblasts show signs of fusion, such as elongation and having multiple nuclei; but some remain round.
-After 13-14 hours of development, most cells in mutant embryos that failed to fuse lose myosin expression.
+After 13–14 hours of development, most cells in mutant embryos that failed to fuse lose myosin expression.

-Function

-Myoblast city (mbc) encodes a guanine nucleotide exchange factor (GEF)–like protein that activates the small GTPase Rac1, regulating actin cytoskeleton remodeling during Drosophila melanogaster development.
-Mbc acts as part of the conserved CED-5/Dock180 family of Rac activators, linking cell-surface signaling to cytoskeletal reorganization.

-In embryogenesis, Mbc is essential for myoblast fusion, dorsal closure, and axon guidance.
-Mutations in mbc cause defects in myoblast fusion—muscle precursor cells fail to merge and remain mononucleated due to impaired Rac-dependent actin polymerization at fusion sites.
-Mbc forms a complex with ELMO protein (CED-12 homolog) that recruits Rac to the plasma membrane and stimulates its activation, enabling proper cytoskeletal dynamics for cell migration and morphogenesis.

-The mbc pathway is evolutionarily conserved: its mammalian ortholog DOCK1 (Dock180) performs a similar function in Rac activation and myoblast fusion, and Dock1 knockout mice exhibit defective muscle formation.
+Further genetic interactions studies with know fusion regulators placed Mbc downstream of cell adhesion cues but upstream of actin assembly factors.
+Complementation test confirmed that the lethal phenotypes arise specifically from loss of Mbc function rather than secondary mutation of nearby loci.
+Molecular cloning of Mbc later validated its identity as the fly homolog of Dock180, demonstrating strong evolutionary conservation.

+Gene

+In Drosophila melanogaster, myoblast city (mbc) is a gene located on the right arm of chromosome 3 in the region 95A–95BC.
+The gene covers several tens of kilobases and produces multiple transcript variants (such as mbc-RA and mbc-RB) through alternative splicing.
+It is switched on in the embryo and is expressed in mesoderm-derived tissues and other epithelial tissues that undergo major shape changes during development.

+Structure

+Myoblast city is a large cytoplasmic protein belonging to the conserved CED-5/Dock180 family of Rac guanine nucleotide exchange factors.
+Mbc contains two signature Dock homology regions, DHR-1 and DHR-2.